nexxai/semaphore/README.md

 If you plan to host Semaphore outside of a walled garden network (such as a private home network), you should implement additional security measures to protect your application and data.
 Some options include:

 - Using [Cloudflare Access](https://www.cloudflare.com/products/zero-trust/access/) to add authentication in front of your application
-- Setting up a VPN for secure remote access
+- Setting up a VPN or Tailscale for secure remote access
 - Implementing HTTP Basic Authentication at the web server level
 - Using a reverse proxy with authentication capabilities